mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 The workshop is split in two parts.
 Part one lets you explore Dialogflow to setup your own intent fulfillment, and in part two you will use Webhook intent fulfillment using some JavaScript and NodeJs.

-You need no previous knowledge level of either the Google Voice Assistant eco system or JavasScript and NodeJs.
+You need no previous knowledge level of either the Google Voice Assistant eco system or JavasScript and Node.js.
 But basic coding will be required in part two, but we will provide you with code examples and solutions if you are having any problems.

 <a name="whatwewilldotoday:"></a>